ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/liskov/detailed/Exceptions.md

 Our next test uses the Windows class, and if you look at the original code, this actually raises a `MissingFileError`.
 You may have also noticed that the code in this test is the exact same as the first test.
-This is because if Liskov is followed correctly, you _should_ be able to swap these classes and subclasses out without any issues!
+This is because if Liskov is followed correctly, you _should_ be able to swap these classes and subclasses without any issues!

 And so because `MissingFileError` is a subclass of `FileError`, this test also passes fine.

-Our problem comes to when we look at the MacOS test:
+Our problem comes when we look at the MacOS test:

 ```python
 def test_subclass_breaks_liskov() -> None: